roboflow/inference/docs/quickstart/inference_gpu_windows.md

-# Install `inference-gpu` and NVIDIA CUDA on Windows
+# Install the `inference-gpu` Python Package and NVIDIA CUDA on Windows

+!!! warning
+    We strongly recommend [installing Inference with Docker on Windows](https://inference.roboflow.com/quickstart/docker/).
+The guide below should only be used if you are unable to use Docker on your system.

 You can use Inference with `inference-gpu` and NVIDIA CUDA on Windows devices.